ryan-taylor/workos-jsr/README.md

 [![Build Status](https://github.com/ryan-taylor/workos-jsr/actions/workflows/ci.yml/badge.svg)](https://github.com/ryan-taylor/workos-jsr/actions/workflows/ci.yml)
 [![Coverage Status](https://codecov.io/gh/ryan-taylor/workos-jsr/branch/main/graph/badge.svg)](https://codecov.io/gh/ryan-taylor/workos-jsr)

+## Relationship to Official SDK

+This package is a fork of [workos-inc/workos-node](https://github.com/workos-inc/workos-node) adapted specifically for Deno and JSR.
+We maintain our own development path focused on Deno compatibility while tracking the upstream for reference only.

+Our versioning does not directly correspond to the official WorkOS SDK - we follow semantic versioning for our Deno-specific implementation.

+## Overview

 This library provides convenient access to the WorkOS API from applications written in JavaScript and TypeScript.
 It is designed for Deno 2.x environments, including Deno's [Fresh](https://fresh.deno.dev/) framework.
 Full examples are